thoughtbot/ruby-science/book/introduction/smells.md

 ## Follow Your Nose

 Code "smells" are indicators something may be wrong.
-They are useful because they are easy to see—sometimes easier than the root cause of a problem.
+They are useful because they are easy to see&mdash;sometimes easier than the root cause of a problem.

 When you review code, watch for smells.
 Consider whether refactoring the code to remove the smell would result in better code.
 If you're reviewing a teammate's